 You’ll likely need that extra income to qualify.
 Because your lender will want to be sure you can afford payments on your existing mortgage (assuming you have one) as well as your new loan.

 When you’re budgeting, also keep in mind that investment properties typically offer much more generous tax breaks than owner-occupied ones.
-So speak to your professional tax adviser to discover what those might mean to you.
+So speak to your loan officer and professional tax adviser to discover what those might mean to you.